AGREEMENT RENEWING AN ALLIANCE

 Raising Awareness of OSHA’s Rulemaking and Enforcement Initiatives

-- To share information on occupational safety and health laws and standards, including electrical safety, fall protection, confined space hazards, rigging, heat-related illnesses, and rights and responsibilities of workers and employers.
+- To share publicly-available information on occupational safety and health laws and standards, including electrical safety, fall protection, cave-in protection, rigging, heat-related illnesses, and rights and responsibilities of workers and employers.

 - To convene or participate in forums, roundtable discussions, or stakeholder meetings on wind tower and photo-voltaic cell installation and maintenance practices to help forge innovative solutions in the workplace or to provide input on safety and health issues.

-- To encourage worker participation in workplace safety and health by collaborating on OSHA 30-hour courses for apprentices and journeymen.
+- To encourage worker participation in workplace safety and health by collaborating on OSHA 30-hour courses for apprentices and journeypersons electricians.

 Training and Education

-- To develop effective training and education programs for apprentice and journeymen electricians and OSHA personnel regarding electrical safety and arc flash hazards, wind tower safety, photo-voltaic cell installation and maintenance safety, rigging, fall protection, and confined space safety, and to communicate such information to constituent employers and workers.
+- To develop effective training and education programs for apprentice and journeypersons electricians and OSHA personnel regarding electrical safety and arc flash hazards, wind tower safety, photo-voltaic cell installation and maintenance safety, rigging, fall protection, and cave-in protection, and to communicate such information to constituent employers and workers.

 Outreach and Communication

-- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA’s and the Toledo Electrical JATC Web sites) to employers and workers in the industry.
+- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and Toledo Electrical JATC's Web sites) to employers and workers in the industry.